Hub motors

 in the coils in turn creating forces in each one that make the motor

-Photo: A small brushless DC motor taken from a computer's floppy disk drive and seen from outside (top) and inside (bottom).
-First, look at the outside: In a normal motor, you'd expect the inner axle to rotate and the gray outer part to stay static.
-But in this motor, the "axle" is static and the gray bit spins around it.
-Now look inside and you can see exactly how it works: the electronic circuit sends power round the nine copper coils in turn, making the gray outer case (which is a permanent magnet bent round into a circle) spin around the copper coils and circuit board (which remain static).
+Here are some photos of a typical brushless DC motor.
+First, look at the fully assembled motor shown in the top picture.
+In a normal motor, you'd expect the inner coil to rotate (it's called the rotor) and the outer magnet to stay static (that's called the stator).
+But in this motor, the roles are reversed: the inner part with the coils is static and the gray magnet spins around it.
+Now look inside and you can see exactly how it works: the electronic circuit sends power round the nine copper coils in turn, making the gray outer case (which is a magnet split into a number of sections, bent round into a circle) spin around the copper coils and circuit board (which remain static).

 What are the advantages of hub motors?